 The most oft-heard repudiation is that Bitcoin has no intrinsic value and therefore cannot be sound money.
 This is incorrect.

-An asset that has achieved global SoV status will by definition have two parts to its valuation: Intrinsic Value + Premium accorded by its status as a SoV.
-For example, if gold were to hypothetically be stripped of its coveted status overnight and the global economy only recognizes it for its current limited known set of use-cases (mostly electronics, circuits etc.), then its value would certainly drop to its intrinsic value, no doubt a small fraction of what it is being traded for today.
+An asset that has achieved global SoV status will by definition have two parts to its valuation: Intrinsic Value + Monetary Premium accorded by its status as a SoV.
+For example, if gold were to hypothetically be stripped of its SoV status overnight and the global economy only recognizes it for its current limited known set of use-cases (mostly electronics, circuits etc.), then its value would certainly drop to its intrinsic value, a small fraction of what it is being traded for today.
 The monetary premium that gold enjoys has absolutely nothing to do with its intrinsic value, and should be thought of as completely separate concepts.

 Bitcoin’s price continues to remain volatile, but as the market matures and more institutional participants enters the ring, expect volatility to dampen.
 Bitcoin’s volatility appears to be falling over time (red line), with each peak in volatility lower than the last.
 As the asset class grows larger and more entrenched in the global capital markets, more capital will be required to move prices around, leading to a more stable market over time.